ExtendScript/extendscriptr/README.md

 ## Why
 Building scripts for Adobe products (mostly used for After Effects, InDesign, Photoshop or Illustrator) can be pain for the finger nails if you are used to proper javascript environments.

-Extendscriptr relays on [`extendscript.prototypes`](https://github.com/fabiantheblind/extendscript.prototypes) and focuses on mostly used prototypes as a priority that are tested in the different Adobe applications.
+Extendscriptr relies on [`extendscript.prototypes`](https://github.com/fabiantheblind/extendscript.prototypes) and focuses on mostly used prototypes as a priority that are tested in the different Adobe applications.
 This dependency will be improved over time to covers always more es5 and es6 features.
 Contributions are welcome!

 Extendscriptr doesn't use an existing full-stack polyfills like `babel-polyfill`, `es5-shim` or `shim.js` as they are intended for the browser and don't work well in adobe applications.